Tempate/Achillees/README.md

 # Achillees

 This project is an attempt at making a readable and accessible chess engine.
-It's written in plain C and it currently uses the GCC license.
+It's written in plain C and it currently uses the GPLv3+ license.
 The command `help` will show you the list of human-friendly commands.
 You can also set it to UCI mode with the command `uci`.

 All comments and feedback are appreciated.
 Feel free to join us at `##chessprogramming` on [Freenode IRC](https://webchat.freenode.net) and share your thoughts.